 The worst thing you can do is try to split hairs on which accusations have merit or have some element of truth, and which ones do not.
 Once you do that, you have committed to the narrative your critics have already created, and you very well could be endorsing it.
 And by then, you are likely so far down the rabbit hole of that narrative that it will be very difficult to change course, and even more difficult to change perceptions.

 It’s better to create your own narrative.
+The truth.
 If that narrative finds certain common ground with other points of view, so be it.
 But it’s very important to make it clear that your narrative is the right one and it’s yours, not the baseless one created by your critics.

 One other thing, if you find that you or your organization are accused in this way, don’t be in such hurry to respond that you risk creating more problems.
 There is a big difference between a timely response and a hasty one.
 A thoughtful, careful response is much more effective than a kneejerk one.